Sage-Bionetworks/portalsDocs/articles/using_synapse_as_an_oauth_server.md

 - `nonce`=`<some string to be returned in the ID token>`
 - `claims`=`<a JSON object>`

 Synapse supports the `claims` request parameter, a JSON document containing the details of the user identity information you would like returned, as described [here](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter).
-The list of supported claims is given here TBD.
+The list of supported claims is given [here](https://docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html).
 For most claims the value to include in the JSON document is `null`.
 The exception is the `team` claim, for which you provide the IDs of one or more teams, the membership of which you wish to inquire about.
 Synapse will return the IDs of the subset of the given list of teams to which the user belongs.
 Here is an example of a claims parameter JSON object:

 ```
  {